 A guide and a mountain support crew will arrive at the hotel in the morning in order to meet you and hold another briefing, after which you will travel by vehicle (roughly 3–4 hours) to Kilimanjaro National Park's western entrance: Londorossi Gate (2,200 m).
 After the quick formality of acquiring climbing permits and registering with the search and rescue service, the group continues upwards towards their drop off point by off-road vehicles (reaching 3,500 meters).
 Here you can see stunning views of the Shira Plateau for the first time.

 The route from your drop off point to your first high-altitude camp Shira 1 features a small gain in altitude and is not too physically challenging.
 Due to this, you will be able to properly begin the process of acclimatization.
 By the time you reach the camp, our professional mountain crew will prepare everything necessary, put tents and cook dinner for you.

-This will be your first night at high altitude, so adhere to the following rules from this point on:
+This will be your first day at this altitude, so it is strongly recommended you heed the following instructions from this point on:

 This day brings yet another modest altitude gain of 300 m on the way from Shira 1 to Shira 2 Camp.
 The low physical demands of the trek will leave you with both time and energy to enjoy Kilimanjaro's flora and- when the weather is favourable- Mount Meru, which is the 5th-highest mountain on the continent.